facelessuser/coloraide-extras/README.md

 # ColorAide Extras

-> **This is still a work in progress.**
->
-> Like ColorAide, ColorAide Extras is very usable and out of the alpha stage, but it is currently in a prerelease state.
-> This simply means that the API of ColorAide is still in flux to some degree and could affect this package.
+> **Since [ColorAide](https://github.com/facelessuser/coloraide) is now in beta, ColorAide Extra is also in beta!**

 ## Overview

 ColorAide Extras is an add-on pack containing various plugins for [ColorAide](https://github.com/facelessuser/coloraide).
-ColorAide only ships with a select number of color spaces, ∆E methods, and gamut mapping alternatives.
-ColorAide Extras allows us to offer an additional number of uncommon and/or experimental set of color spaces and other plugins.
+The idea behind ColorAide Extras is to provide an environment for experimental color spaces, ∆E methods, and other plugins.

 Normally, it is advisable to only cherry pick color spaces you need.
 Rarely do people need every color space.
 This can be done simply by registering the color spaces you'd like.